Skip to content

 How many times can I have my nose operated on?

 There is no defined maximum number, but each additional surgery increases complexity and reduces the availability of cartilage.
-In most cases, well-planned and executed secondary rhinoplasty definitively resolves the issues.
+In most cases, a well-planned and executed revision rhinoplasty aims to resolve the main issues durably.
 In rare cases, a third procedure may be necessary for minor adjustments.
-My goal is always to resolve everything in a single revision.
+My goal is to resolve as much as safely possible in a single revision.

 Is secondary rhinoplasty more painful than primary?